MORGIN.AI

 Origin

-Long-standing causal analysis; refusal-direction ablation was popularized in this niche by Andy Arditi, Oscar Obeso, Aaquib Syed, Daniel Paleka, Nina Panickssery, Wes Gurnee, and Neel Nanda.
+Refusal-direction ablation was identified by Andy Arditi, Oscar Obeso, Aaquib Syed, Daniel Paleka, Nina Panickssery, Wes Gurnee, and Neel Nanda; FailSpy and Maxime Labonne packaged it as the abliteration recipe.

 Appeared